My worrying skills are Adept level. I passed Master level long ago. I know how to worry.

 - When you are overthinking about your worries this is a good time for a distraction to take your mind off of it all.
 Just turn your mind to something else.
 Anything.
 Reading.
 TV.
 Anything.

 - When you are more relaxed take the time to write down what is in your control about what you are worried about.
 Things that you Can do.
 Things you can prepare.
 Or how you can react to things.
 Take the steps to do the things that are in your control.

 - Acknowledge your fears.
-Obviously I fear my insurance company will not approve me, and I cannot work at the moment, so it is a massive fear over money instability.
-With the test results my fear is it is something Else I have to deal with.
+Obviously, I fear my insurance company will not approve me, and I cannot work at the moment, so it is a massive fear over money instability.
+With the test results, my fear is it is something Else I have to deal with.
 But make sure you are not catastrophizing the worst case scenario.
-Even if you are think about what you would do if this fear happened.
+Even if you are thinking about what you would do if this fear happened.
 Hope for the best, prepare for the worst.
 The fear is the deeper root of the worry.
 We have to manage our stress and fear.